-Reference ranges are an important aspect of laboratory data, and may be relevant for any of the types described above.
-The general form of a reference range found in a pathology result indicates what is considered the "normal" range for a measured value.
+A reference range is a quantity range attached to a measured value, and is common for laboratory result values.
+The typical form of a reference range found in a pathology result indicates what is considered the 'normal' range for a measured value.
 Examples of reference ranges: